Growth hormone & endocrine research

 Abaloparatide is an FDA-approved anabolic bone-building agent and synthetic analog of parathyroid hormone-related protein (PTHrP).
 It selectively activates the PTH1 receptor to stimulate new bone formation while minimizing bone resorption.
-In the phase III ACTIVE trial, abaloparatide showed BMD increases at the hip…
+In the phase III ACTIVE trial, abaloparatide showed superior BMD increases at the hip compared to teriparatide, with substantial fracture risk reduction.

 - FDA-approved for postmenopausal women with osteoporosis at high risk for fracture or who have failed other therapies.